Abeynaya/spaQR_public/README.md

   GMRES: 6.615e-01 s.
 <<<<GMRES=5
 ```

+## Benchmarks

+You can reproduce the benchmarks in the spaQR papers by running the scripts available in ```benchmarks/``` folder

 ## Note

 1. You can generate more sparse matrices corresponding to Poisson equation, (High constrast) Advection diffusion using the open source codes in https://github.com/leopoldcambier/MatrixGen
+2. You can generate more least squares matrices corresponding to the inverse Poisson problem using the MATLAB codes available in ```matrix_gen\```
-2. The MC64 routine (bipartite matching) rountine from HSL is needed for problems with high condition number, to ensure stability
+3. The MC64 routine (bipartite matching) rountine from HSL is needed for problems with high condition number and for rectangular matrices